nsh87/shinyVM/README.md

 **writeable-project** folder, then use your browser to visit *localhost:7070/proj/sample-apps*.
 Notice that the name of the symlink is used in the URL for apps in the **writeable-project** folder.
 You can rename the symlink to adjust that portion of the URL.
+If you are developing an app in **project** and you see `ERROR: Cannot open the connection` in your browser when trying to access the app, it probably needs write access.

 If your app requires any additional R packages, SSH into the VM with `vagrant ssh` (make sure you are in the **shiny** folder first) and install them.
 For